Family Allowance provides financial assistance to all eligible families who have one or more dependent children under

 Family Allowance payments are made to only one person per family.

-- In cases of shared custody, child assistance payments are made to both parents, according to the payment frequency (quarterly or monthly) chosen by each parent.
+- In cases of shared custody, Family Allowance is paid to both parents, according to the payment frequency (quarterly or monthly) chosen by each parent.

 Change in your family situation

-Following a change in your family situation, we recalculate your child assistance payments.
+change in your family situation, we recalculate your Family Allowance.

 - A change in your conjugal situation (marriage, divorce, separation, etc.)